OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/tentacle_certificate.md

 page_title: "octopusdeploy_tentacle_certificate Resource - terraform-provider-octopusdeploy"
 subcategory: ""
 description: |-
-  Manages a tentacle certificate in Octopus Deploy.
+  Generates a X.509 self-signed certificate for use with a Octopus Deploy Tentacle.
 ---

 # octopusdeploy_tentacle_certificate (Resource)

-Manages a tentacle certificate in Octopus Deploy.
+Generates a X.509 self-signed certificate for use with a Octopus Deploy Tentacle.

 ## Octopus certificates
 The X.509 certificates generated are self-signed, 2048-bit private keys and intended for use [only between Octopus Server and Tentacle](https://octopus.com/docs/security/octopus-tentacle-communication#Octopus-Tentaclecommunication-Octopuscertificates) communications.
 There is an insightful discussion of [why Octopus uses self-signed certificates](https://octopus.com/blog/why-self-signed-certificates) by default.